edw4rdyao/eeg_mi_dl/README.md

   --config CONFIG       config file name(.yaml format) --strategy {cross-subject,within-subject}
-                        experiments strategy on subjects --save                save the pytorch model and history
+                        experiments strategy on subjects --save                save the pytorch model and history (follow skorch)
 ```

 If you run experiments on dataset [BCI 2a](#public-datasets) using `EEGNet` model, simply run: